csdms/ivy/lessons/editors/index.md

 ## Development environments

-Integrated development environments (IDEs) for Python (again, a sampling):
-* Spyder
-* PyCharm
-* Eclipse
+An *integrated development environment* (IDE) is a program that includes a comprehensive set of tools for creating software.
+IDEs amalgamate tools of the software development process that are typically distributed across text editors, shell programs, and websites.

-The distinction between a text editor and an IDE is heavily blurred.
+The distinction between a text editor and an IDE is heavily blurred, though;
-Typically, we can consider an IDE to contain a text editor as one of its components.
+typically, we can consider an IDE to contain a text editor as one of its components.

+Two popular IDEs for Python are
+Spyder and
+PyCharm.

+The choice between using an IDE versus a text editor plus other tools is largely a matter of taste.

 ## Summary